-Symptoms of Dyspraxia/CAS
+Symptoms of Verbal Dyspraxia

-A child with CAS find it hard to pronounce words correctly, but this will appear differently depending on the child’s age.
+A child with Verbal Dyspraxia find it hard to pronounce words correctly, but this will appear differently depending on the child’s age.
 Also note that not all children with CAS are the same, so it may be that only a selection of the signs and symptoms listed below are present in every child.
 That said, a Speech-Language Therapist will look for certain common symptoms in younger children, which include the following:

 The issues an older child with CAS faces may be subtler, such as inconsistent speech sound errors, trouble imitating speech, or visible struggles in the coordination of lip, tongue and jaw movements.
 The older child may sound monotonous or place stress on the wrong syllable in a word, and these difficulties may be at their worst when the child is anxious or fatigued.

-Diagnosis of Dyspraxia/CAS
+Diagnosis of CAS

-To diagnose Dyspraxia, a Speech-Language Therapist (SLT) will assess the child’s oral-motor abilities, melody of speech, and overall speech sound development.
+To diagnose Verbal Dyspraxia, a Speech-Language Therapist (SLT) will assess the child’s oral-motor abilities, melody of speech, and overall speech sound development.
 It’s crucial at the early stages for the SLT to also spend time ruling out other speech disorders too.
 The SLT may utilise a range of techniques to assess a child for CAS, including the following:

 A Therapist may also examine the child’s literacy, comprehension and expressive language skills to see if there are co-existing problems in these areas.

 Research shows that children with CAS have more success when they receive frequent support in the early stages of treatment.
 Whether that means they work one-on-one with a SLT or with their parents, practicing as often as four times per week will best help to strengthen the child’s muscles of speech and improve their neuromuscular coordination.
-Some kids, for whom Dyspraxia makes speech especially difficult, need a short-term aid to communication such as sign language or tablet-based text-to-speech software.
+Some kids, for whom Dyspraxia makes speech especially difficult, need a short-term communicative aids such as sign language or tablet-based text-to-speech software.
 Technology is becoming more common at all stages of treatment, with applications designed to assist fine motor skill development becoming an affordable approach that both parents and professionals can put to use.